K4 Solution

 Is K4 officially confirmed?

 The four anchor words are confirmed by the artist.
-The full 97-character plaintext was independently recovered from Sanborn's Smithsonian archives in September 2025 by Jarett Kobek and Richard Byrne and was not publically disclosed.
+The full 97-character plaintext was independently recovered from Sanborn's Smithsonian archives in September 2025 by Jarett Kobek and Richard Byrne and was not publicly disclosed.
 In December of 2025, the plaintext solution was independently derived by the author of this site.
 Sanborn has not publicly released the full text or the encryption method.

 What does the K4 plaintext mean?